A Computational Study for Solving Decision-Dependent Robust Problems as Bilevel Optimization Problems: Applications

-In the considered model, investors allocate their budget across $N \in \N$~different assets by assigning weights~$y_i \in [0,1]$ to each asset~\mbox{$i \in \set{1, \dotsc,N}$}.
+We consider the cardinality-constrained portfolio optimization problem.
+In this setting, investors allocate their budget across \hbox{$N \in \N$}~different assets by assigning weights~$y_i \in [0,1]$ to each asset~$i \in [N]$.
 These weights have to add up to one, i.e., the entire budget has to be invested.
 We do not allow negative weights, thereby prohibiting short positions.
-The expected return of asset $i$ is given by $\bar{\mu}_i \in \R$ and the covariance matrix is given by $\Sigma \in \R^{N \times N}$, which is symmetric and positive semi-definite.
+The expected return of asset $i$ is given by $\mu_i \in \R$ and the covariance matrix is given by $\Sigma \in \R^{N \times N}$, which is symmetric and positive semi-definite.

 The goal is now to maximize the expected return of the portfolio, while the variance of the portfolio does not exceed a certain value~$V_0$.
 To ensure that only a reasonable amount of different assets is chosen, we introduce a cardinality constraint according to \textcite{jin2016} of the form